 Louderback joined the Shocker's after two years as Head Men's and Women's Coach at Cowley College.
-At Cowley, Louderback coached eight all-Americans, four national champions, and the No. 1 ranked singles player and doubles team.
+At Cowley, Louderback coached eight All-Americans, four national champions, and the No. 1 ranked singles player and doubles team in the nation.
 His teams also had a 100 percent graduation rate.
 While at Cowley, Louderback led both the Cowley men’s and women’s teams to top-10 national rankings.

-The Arkansas City, Kan. native is no stranger to coaching at the NCAA Div.
-1 level, having served as a head coach at Illinois and Oklahoma State after beginning his collegiate coaching career in 1980 as an assistant men’s coach at Clemson, where he helped lead the Tigers to a top 10 national ranking.
+The Arkansas City, Kan. native is no stranger to coaching at the NCAA DI level, having served as a head coach at Illinois and Oklahoma State after beginning his collegiate coaching career in 1980 as an assistant men’s coach under Chuck Kriese at Clemson, where he helped lead the Tigers to a final ranking of seventh nationally.

-Louderback served as head men’s tennis coach at Illinois from 1981-85, leading the Illini to a 73-51 overall record and a 23-13 mark in Big Ten play.
+Louderback served as men’s tennis head coach at Illinois from 1981-85, leading the Illini to a 73-51 overall record and a 23-13 mark in Big Ten play.
 Louderback took the Fighting Illini from finishing tenth in the Big Ten his first season to their first regular season conference championship in 1984.
-His 1984 squad finished the season ranked No. 21 nationally.
-While at Illinois he coached six Big Ten individual champions and six all-Big Ten performers.
+His 1984 squad also finished the season ranked No. 21 nationally.
+While at Illinois he coached six Big Ten individual champions and six All-Big Ten performers.

 After his tenure in Illinois, Louderback served as head women’s tennis coach at his alma mater, Oklahoma State from 1985-89.
-While at OSU his squads won more than 90 matches, and were never beaten in Big Eight play and four straight seasons his teams won every Big 8 match, 9-0.
-All four of his squads finished among the top 15 nationally, including a 25-7 campaign in 1989 that finished seventh nationally.
-Louderback led eight All-Americans, seven Academic All-Americans and 20 Big Eight champions during his time in Stillwater while winning five team conference titles.
+While at OSU his squads won more than 90 matches and went undefeated in the Big Eight regular season all five years beating each team 9-0.
+All five of his squads finished among the top 12 nationally each year, including a 25-7 campaign in 1989 that finished seventh nationally.
+Louderback coached eight All-Americans, seven Academic All-Americans and 20 Big Eight champions during his time in Stillwater while winning five team conference titles.

-A 1979 graduate of Oklahoma State with a B.S. in business management, Louderback had a successful playing career as a Cowboy as well, serving as captain of the team that won three-straight conference titles and appeared in the NCAA Tournament three-consecutive years.
-During his time at OSU, Louderback was also a conference singles and doubles champion and in his senior year ranked as high as #30 in ITA Singles.
+A 1979 graduate of Oklahoma State with a B.S. in Business management, Louderback had a successful playing career as a Cowboy as well, serving as captain of the team that won three-straight conference titles and appeared in the NCAA Tournament three-consecutive years.
+During his time at OSU, Louderback was also a conference singles and doubles champion and in his senior year ranked as high as #30 in ITA singles.

 Louderback has strong connections to Wichita State.
 His brother, Jay, won a Missouri Valley Conference title at No. 3 singles during his senior year as a Shocker.
 He then began his coaching career by taking the helm of the WSU women’s program and guided them to a seven-year record of 122-94, including Gateway Conference championships in 1984 and 1986 and a Missouri Valley Conference title in 1982.
-Jay has been the head women’s coach at Notre Dame for 20 years and has developed the Lady Irish program into one of the nation’s elite.
+Jay has been the head women’s coach at Notre Dame for over 20 years and has developed the Lady Irish program into one of the nation’s elite.

-In April of 2003, the Louderback family was honored by the USTA with the Tennis Family of the Year Award, presented to one family consisting of USTA members and volunteers who have excelled in advancing the USTA's mission to promote and grow the game of tennis both on and off the court.

 Additionally, Louderback’s sister, Jan, played for Jay at WSU and still ranks in the top-10 in career wins for the Shockers women’s tennis program.
 Her husband Joe Krisik pitched for Wichita State.

+In April of 2003, the Louderback family was honored by the USTA with the Tennis Family of the Year Award, presented to one family consisting of USTA members and volunteers who have excelled in advancing the USTA's mission to promote and grow the game of tennis both on and off the court.

-Brad, Jan and Jay are the children of legendary tennis coach J.C. and Donna Louderback of Arkansas City.
-Louderback's daughter Erin, and her husband, Clayton, along with Louderback’s granddaughter Ainslee live in Pine Bluff, Arkansas.
-His son Luke, an Oklahoma State graduate in Business Management, was a top Oklahoma high school football standout and top quarterback recruit to the Air Force Academy.
+Brad is the son of Coach J.C. and Donna Louderback of Arkansas City.
+Louderback's daughter Erin and her husband Clayton, along with Louderback’s granddaughter Ainslee and grandson Eion live in McAlester, Okla.
+His son Luke, an Oklahoma State graduate in Business Management, was a top Oklahoma high school football standout and the top quarterback recruit to the Air Force Academy.